christopherhuntley/ba510-deals-database/README.md

 ![Load deals.sql into MySQL Workbench](img/img6.png)
 8. __Open the `Deals_Part1.ipynb` notebook.__ From Anaconda Navigator's `Home` screen, launch Jupyter Notebook.
 Navigate to the `Deals_Part1.ipynb` file (in this folder).
 Click the file to open it.
 ![Open Deals_Part1 notebook](img/img7.png)
-9. __Take a moment to inspect the code cells.__ The cells contain SQL queries embedded in code cells to extract data from our database as Pandas DataFrames.
+9. __Take a moment to inspect the code cells.__ The cells contain SQL queries to extract data from our database and display it all with Pandas DataFrames.
 ![Deals_Part1 code cells](img/img8.png)
 10. __Run the notebook to confirm that everything works.__ You can run the cells one at a time or all at once.
 You should get two identical listings of companies, one using SQL Alchemy and another using %sql magic.
 ![Deals_Part1 tables](img/img9.png)